kiwimg/Aerospike_Development_Guide/deployment/operations/shi_yong_binary_package_an_zhuang.md

 ## Run Aerospike

-Aerospike includes an init script for running the server, located in /etc/init.d/aerospike.
-This script will manage the Aerospike Server Daemon (asd) located in /usr/bin.
+Aerospike includes an init script for running the server, located in ./bin/aerospike.
+This script will manage the Aerospike Server Daemon (asd) located in ./bin.

-An in-memory test namespace is configured by default.
-Please see the configuration section to add storage devices, configure a cluster, and tune your configuration to your hardware.

-If you change the user for the Aerospike process, then you will need to ensure the user has read and write permissions for /var/log/aerospike and /opt/aerospike.
+>The aerospike instance will store log files in ./var/log and system data in ./share.
+If you change the user for the Aerospike process, then you will need to ensure the user has permissions for ./var/log and ./share.